Slavery and Human Trafficking Statement of the World Gold Council for the financial year 2018

 The World Gold Council’s Members are gold mining and gold royalty companies which have operations in over forty-five countries, including areas which may be associated with modern slavery and/or human trafficking.
 Our Members work to ensure gold mining is responsibly undertaken, with measurable economic benefit to the countries in which they operate.
 The World Gold Council operates in an autonomous manner and does not have direct control or significant influence over Members’ operations.

 As the primary focus of the organisation is stimulating demand for gold, the third-party suppliers we engage with are largely limited to internationally reputable professional services firms and consultants, whose activities are inherently low-risk with regards to the Act.
-However, we have still reconsidered our controls against modern slavery in these relationships.
+However, we still recognise the importance of our controls against modern slavery in these relationships.

 Steps we take to address Modern Slavery risks in our operations